 Part Description object Required.
 Always the name of a TextStream object. characters Required.
-Number of characters to skip when reading a file. reading a file.
+Number of characters to skip when reading a file.

 Skipped characters are discarded.

 The following example uses the Skip method to skip the first six characters before reading from a text file: